1. Agency Eligibility

 b) Where a person wishes to compete in a non-individual/team event with members from another region or department within Victoria Police, they will each be granted Bonus Points towards their department should they place 1st, 2nd or 3rd, with these points contributing to the Chief Commissioner’s Trophy.
 Clause 11.3a will apply when calculating points for the Inter-Services Trophy.

 12. By participating in the Victoria Police & Emergency Services Games, you give permission for the Victoria Police Games Federation to use any photo and/or video of you participating for promotional material.
-Please note that no photo will be used of any participant who is in the work attire.
+Please note that no photo will be used of any participant who is in their work attire nor will any names associated with any photo/ video be published.